View Document

 (2) RMIT is a self-accrediting university and Registered Training Organisation (RTO) offering Australian Qualifications Framework (AQF) accredited and non-AQF programs and courses in Australia, at overseas campuses and domestic and international partner locations.

 (3) RMIT University is a CRICOS registered provider delivering programs to international students that hold or intend to hold a student visa whilst studying onshore in Australia.
-RMIT Training is separately registered as a CRICOS registered provider.
+RMIT University Pathways (RMIT UP) is separately registered as a CRICOS registered provider.

 1. Other RMIT entities which are not CRICOS registered cannot deliver programs to international students to study onshore in Australia on a student visa.